runeharlyk/Computer-Vision/Color-Extraction/README.md

 If downloaded as zip, you should just be able to unzip it and run the demo - *demo.py*

 ## Instaling
-With python 3.x installed everything should be ready run.
+With python 3.x installed everything should be ready to run.

 ## Usage
 ```python